ialeksiienko/anki-cli/README.md

 ## How it works

 The CLI sends a JSON request to AnkiConnect at http://localhost:8765.
-It uses the "Basic" note type with "Front"/"Back" fields by default.
+It uses the "Front"/"Back" fields by default.